exakat/exakat-docs/Reference/Rules/Functions/HasNotFluentInterface.rst

 Method Is Not For Fluent Interface
 ++++++++++++++++++++++++++++++++++

-  Mark a method as such when it contains at least one return that doesn't return `$this <https://www.php.net/manual/en/language.oop5.basic.php>`_.
+  Mark a method when it contains at least one return that doesn't return `$this <https://www.php.net/manual/en/language.oop5.basic.php>`_.
+Such method cannot be used for fluent interface, which always require the current object to be returned.

+Null is not accepted here: it would `break <https://www.php.net/manual/en/control-structures.break.php>`_ the execution of the method call chains if it was returned.

 .. code-block:: php